cyjake/leoric/docs/querying.md

 for (const post of posts) // code
 ```

-But if the posts table is at large size, or if the posts contains large columns, this approach becomes slow and memory consuming, hence impractical.
+But if the posts table is at large size, this approach becomes slow and memory consuming, hence impractical.
 There are many ways to circumvent situations like this, such as refactor the implementation into smaller operations without querying the full table and so on.
 Switch to find in batch is the most convenient one:

 ```js
 async function consume() {